organicmaps/organicmaps.github.io/content/faq/bookmarks-07-uninstall/index.md

 ---
 title: What would happen with my bookmarks and tracks after uninstalling app?
+slug: What would happen with my bookmarks and tracks after uninstalling app?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: